Content Operations

 Make content work across teams

 Automation also helps your content work harder across teams.
-We asked Zapier's Content Operations Manager about how they use automation in their own content workflows:
+We asked Janine Anderson, then Zapier’s content operations manager, how her team uses automation in its own content workflows:

 “We have an automation set up that watches for articles published that mention partner apps, and then it collects them, stores them, and once a week, releases a digest in a Slack channel so the partnerships team can see what relevant articles we’ve published recently.
 This saves our team a ton of time and manual effort and keeps the partnerships folks from having to search for things when they’re reaching out to partners.”